albertllousas/functional-domain-driven-design/README.md

 ## The implementation

-We are going to work with the assumption that our bounded context is going to be one implemented for now in just one microservice, if it grows, we will decide together with our team if we need to split it.
+We are going to work with the assumption that our bounded context is going to be one implemented for now in just one microservice, if it grows, eventually, we will decide together with our team if we need to split it.

 ### Applying hexagonal architecture